 (Adds strategist comment, updates prices to close)

-* Bond prices higher across the yield curve, spread narrows
+* Bond prices lower across steeper yield curve

 By Alastair Sharp